La Croix Sparkling Water: History

+In 2026, Continental Bridge Trading Limited became the exclusive distributor in Cyprus for LaCroix.

 Sales

 Sales records have never been publicly released, but market research suggests LaCroix holds a 30 percent market share in sparkling water sales in the United States, double that of its main competitor, Perrier.

 Lawsuits

 Sexual harassment allegations

 Nick Caporella, the company's CEO, was accused of sexual harassment by two former employee pilots who alleged inappropriate touching on more than 30 trips between 2014 and 2016.
 One lawsuit was settled out of court in January 2018, and one was still pending as of July 2018.

 Caporella has denied the claims and as of 2023 there has been no turnover.

 "All-natural" advertising

 In October 2018 a class action lawsuit was filed by Chicago law firm Beaumont Costales regarding the "all natural" branding, claiming that LaCroix uses synthetic ingredients including ethyl butanoate, limonene and linalool propionate.
 The company responded that "all the flavor essences in LaCroix are natural."
 The plaintiff has since withdrawn the lawsuit and retracted its claims.

 Another lawsuit was filed in the Southern District of New York on January 29, 2019, alleging violations of New York’s Unfair and Deceptive Trade Practices Act.
 The lawsuit's claims are based on isotope analysis and gas chromatography mass spectrometry tests conducted by The Center for Applied Isotope Studies at the University of Georgia.
 This claim was also voluntarily dropped in September 2020.
 A similar lawsuit was filed against Polar Beverages in September 2019 regarding its "100% natural" marketing.